 If you are only looking to borrow a small amount, it may be worth considering using a personal loan or a credit card.
 The amount you can borrow will depend on a number of factors including occupation, income, existing credit and your personal credit rating

 There are a number of competitive small personal loan rates available and several 0% purchase cards that offer interest-free repayments for a set number of months, which will allow you to spread the cost of repayments over a long period.
-For example, Sainsbury’s Bank currently has a 0% purchase card with an interest-free period lasting for 31 months.
-Always check the terms & conditions on any credit card, for example the rate on the Sainsbury’s Bank card increases to 18.9% at the end of the introductory period or if you fail to even make the minimum repayment.
-It is also worth looking out for credit cards such as American Express and TSB who will also pay cashback on spending.
+Always check the terms and conditions on any credit card, It is also worth looking out for credit cards such as American Express and TSB who will also pay cashback on spending.

 Remortgage to pay for home improvements

 If your home renovations project looks like it is going to cost more than £50,000 or even into double figures, it may be worth borrowing extra money on a mortgage.
-Mortgage rates are pretty cheap at the moment and if you have enough equity in your home it may be worth remortgaging onto a bigger loan to release extra cash that you can then put towards your home improvements.
+Mortgage rates are still relatively cheap at the moment and if you have enough equity in your home, it may be worth remortgaging onto a bigger loan to release extra cash that you can then put towards your home improvements.

 Remortgaging will involve taking on a bigger loan so you will need to ensure you can meet your repayments and find a lender that will accept your application.
 If you are in the middle of your current deal there may be expensive early repayment charges to move to another rate so you may want to consider a 'further advance' against the value of your home.
 A further advance is treated as additional borrowing on a mortgage from your lender and usually has a minimum loan of around £10,000.
 A further advance is charged at a separate rate but will be considered as part of your total borrowing so your current lender will want to be sure that you can afford both.

 Applying for a mortgage, a remortgage or a further advance will be treated as a new mortgage application so in all these cases it is important to speak to a mortgage adviser.
-If you don't already have a mortgage broker you can get in touch with an award-winning mortgage broker that we have vetted and who are rated as excellent by their customers on Trustpilot.
-They can help set a budget and take account of how much you need to borrow and find the best lender for your needs and advise on how to prepare your finances to boost your chances of a successful application.
+If you don’t already have a mortgage adviser that you trust then you can find one using Vouchedfor* which has over 50,000 customer reviews for over 2,000 mortgage advisers.
+It's easy to locate a suitable and trusted mortgage adviser near you.
+The adviser can then help set a budget and take account of how much you need to borrow and find the best lender for your needs and advise on how to prepare your finances to boost your chances of a successful application.

 Using equity release to fund home improvements